lroellin/lroellin.github.io/apps/hash-calculator/index.md

 It is a ClickOnce application, so you have the choice to update it whenever you start it.

+## Features
+* Parallel calculation of hash values
+* Compare hashes
+* Save hash values to file
+* See runtime for each algorithm (hover over progress bar)
+* Algorithms
+  * MD5
+  * SHA1
+  * SHA256
+  * SHA384
+  * SHA512

-### Technical Details
+### Multi-Threading
+* A multi-core machine can run several algorithms simultaneously
+* When using several algorithms, you don't have to wait for SHA512 (slow) to finish to display the value of MD5(fast)
+* The GUI does not freeze and is still usable

-I did not find a decent Hash Calculator that uses multiple threads in parallel, even though this makes a lot of sense.
-The user interface and each hashing algorithm runs in its own thread.
-This keeps the user interface responsive and is a lot faster when using a lot of algorithms.
+I did not find a decent Hash Calculator that supports all this.
+That does not mean other developers are incompetent, it just got a lot easier in the last years to program multi-threaded.

 ## Changelog
+* 1.4.0:
+  * Feature: Add runtime
+  * Feature: Check hash files
+  * Enhancement: Save hash file follows
 * 1.3.1: Fix: Threading Problem
 * 1.3.0:
   * Feature: Error Checks